atomjump/medimage-export/README.md

 * See http://medimage.co.nz/building-an-alternative-client-to-medimage/ for notes on MedImage client installation when extending this app.

 * More careful checks are required around security of the temp folder, and whether a file can be left in there.

+* Because photos can be vertically oriented from this interface, some MedImage add-on tools, such as Wound Mapp, may not handle the orientation correctly, and appear to stretch photos.